jawynn/openrouter-captcha-bypass/README.md

 # OpenRouter Captcha Bypass

-This project is a CLI tool for testing various types of captchas including puzzle, text, complicated text, and reCAPTCHA using Python and Selenium.
+This project is a CLI tool for testing various types of captchas including text and complicated text using Python.
 The tool also uses OpenRouter API to help solve the captchas.

 ## Prerequisites